wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = What are the Terms and Conditions? =
 Here is our [Terms and Conditions](http://mobiloud.com/terms.php) and [Privacy Policy](https://www.iubenda.com/privacy-policy/435863/legal).

-= What if I'm not happy with it?
-Is there any guarantee? = We offer a 30-day money back guarantee.
-If for any reason you're unhappy with your app, just send us an email at [support@mobiloud.com](mailto:support@mobiloud.com) and we'll refund all fees paid, no questions asked.

 = Where are you based? =
 We're a UK company based in London.
-Mobiloud is our trade name, and Fifty Pixels Ltd is the official company name.
-Here's our full address Clerkenwell Workshops, 31 Clerkenwell Close, London, EC1R 0AT.
+Mobiloud a trademark of Fifty Pixels Ltd. Come meet us at Clerkenwell Workshops, 31 Clerkenwell Close, London, EC1R 0AT.

 = Can I contact you over the phone? =
-Of course, just call us on **+44 (0) 203 086 8650** or call us on Skype (skypename fiftypixels).
+Just call us on **+1 415 5130 886** or on Skype (skypename fiftypixels).

 = Any questions? =
 You can contact us at [hello@mobiloud.com](mailto:hello@mobiloud.com)